 - Details are on Registration Pages of this website.

-We are planning to ask participants to upload their forms and projects to our Cloud drive using a link we will provide after registration.
+We ask participants to upload their forms and projects to our Cloud drive using a link we will provide after registration.

 - We remain an all-volunteer non-profit organization

 - Fund raising has been challenging during the pandemic